 Marc is the Director of Outside In.
 He established the project in 2006 and continues to oversee the project.
-He is a leading figure in gallery and museum learning and engagement he is a strategic thinker, partnership broker and leader in his field.
+An experienced figure in gallery and museum learning and engagement, Marc is a strategic thinker, partnership broker and leader in his field.
 Highly innovative and creative he has the skills needed to realise and manage ambitious and ground breaking projects.

 Artist Development Coordinator

-Hannah gained her degree in Fine Art in 2014, during her study she discovered her passion for Outsider Art and completed her dissertation on the topic.
-She has worked with a diverse range of people supporting them with their creative abilities and hopes to continue this practice for Outside In.
-Hannah is the main point of contact for artists that are part of the project or wanting to join - providing any support that may be needed, and helping artists to take part in exhibitions and events.
+Hannah gained a BA Hons in Fine Art in 2014.
+During her study she discovered her passion for outsider art and completed her dissertation on the topic.
+Prior to joining Outside In in 2014, Hannah worked with a diverse range of people supporting them with their creative abilities.
+She now leads on the Artist Development Programme and supports artists to take part in exhibitions, events and opportunities.

 Cornelia joined Outside In as the Exhibitions Coordinator in 2017.
 In this role Cornelia manages all aspects of exhibitions, art fairs and commercial opportunities for Outside In artists

 Email: email@example.com or call 01273 381311.